We’re now completely ready to create a more “advanced” cluster. The main differences from the one created before will be:

 apiVersion: stackgres.io/v1 kind: SGCluster metadata: namespace: demo name: cluster spec: postgres: version: 'latest' instances: 3 sgInstanceProfile: 'size-small' pods: persistentVolume: size: '10Gi' configurations: sgPostgresConfig: 'pgconfig1' sgPoolingConfig: 'poolconfig1' sgBackupConfig: 'backupconfig1' distributedLogs: sgDistributedLogs: 'distributedlogs' prometheusAutobind: true nonProductionOptions: disableClusterPodAntiAffinity: true

 kubectl apply -f sgcluster-cluster1.yaml

-kubectl -n demo get pods --watch
+kubectl -n demo get pods --watch:

-or from the Web Console:
+From the Web Console:

 While the cluster is being created, you may notice a blip on the distributed logs server, where a container is restarted.
 This is a normal process, and does only pause temporarily the collection of logs (no logs are lost, since they are buffered on the source pods).
 This is caused by a re-configuration which requires a container restart.